feanz/UnitTestTalk/WorkShopSpec.md

 * Return error response if token is invalid
 * Membership 'PasswordHash' is updated to new hash
 * IMembershipRepository is called to update membership
-* Response 'PasswordEmailSent' property set to true if successful
+* Response 'PasswordReset' property set to true if successful